learn-co-students/login_required_lab-web-0916/README.md

 ## Instructions

-Build out the `SessionsController` and write specs for it.
-This will work pretty much identically to the sessions controller lab.
+1. Build out the `SessionsController`.

-There are some existing tests for the application controller methods `current_user`.
-That method doesn't exist, so the specs are failing.
-Go ahead and write it.
+2. Write a current_user method.

-Finally, write a `SecretsController` and make its specs pass.
-Use a `before_filter` to prevent any route from being accessed without login.
+3. Write a `SecretsController` using a `before_filter` to prevent any route from being accessed without logging in.

-Finally, ensure your routes are wired to the appropriate controllers, and your application flows appropriately.
-I should be able to:
+Use the specs as your guide, but we'd like the following behavoir.
+We should be able to:

-  * visit the root of your app and be redirected to a login page,
+  * Visit the root of the app and be redirected to a login page,
-  * if I fail to enter a name on the login page, I should be redirected there until I do.
+  * If a user fails to enter their name on the login page, they should be redirected there until they do.
-  * once I do, I should get to the welcome page, greeting me and linking me to the secret page.
+  * Once logged in, a user should see the welcome page.
+This page should greet the user and linking me to the secret page.
-  * what's on the secret page is up to you.
-Its URL is also up to you.
-But if I visit that URL without logging in, I must be redirected to the login page.
-Under no circumstances must we allow people who are not logged in to see the secret.
+  * The content and URL of the secret page are up to you.
+However, if we visit that URL without logging in, we should be redirected to the login page.
+Under no circumstances should we allow people who are not logged in to see the secret.

 Happy coding.